Destinations Greece Athens

 Rooftop infinity pool with direct Acropolis view

-Restored 19th-century mansion · Plaka edge
+Restored 1920s mansion · Plaka edge

 Rate range€600–1,500/night